 4. What happens if the deceased is a Veteran?

-If it is documented that the deceased was Honorably Discharged from the Armed Forces, burial in Barrancas National Cemetery may be authorized.
+If it is documented that the deceased was Honorably Discharged from the Armed Forces, with a copy of a DD214, burial in Barrancas National Cemetery may be authorized.
 The authorized funeral establishment shall make arrangements for such burial services.

 5. What happens if the deceased is a resident of Escambia County and expires in another county or state?